danielziyang/ace-the-ds-interview-alternative-solutions/README.rst

-Simple repository for storing some answers and code I've written for Nick and Kevin's great book, Ace the Data Science Interview
+Simple repository for storing some answers and code I've written for Nick and Kevin's great book, Ace the Data Science Interview.